Skip Navigation

 AWS encryption

-After creating your S3 bucket, upload the /tmp/data-for-migration.sql file from the Dump the Database to a Local File step.
+After creating your S3 bucket, upload the /tmp/data-for-migration.sql backup file that you created in the Dump the Database to a Local File step.

 Use the Heroku CLI to log into your Heroku account.